Restaurant in Munich, Germany

 CROSS im Englischen Garten sits in the northern reaches of Munich's vast Englischer Garten, making it a deliberate destination rather than a convenient stop.
 The park setting is central to the experience — plan ahead for summer visits, when demand is highest.
 For Michelin-level tasting menus in Munich, look to Tantris or Atelier; CROSS is the booking for explorers who want the meal and the setting together.

 Seats at CROSS im Englischen Garten are not the kind you can count on finding available at short notice, particularly once warm weather pulls Munich's food-curious crowd toward the Englischer Garten.
-If you want to eat here during the peak outdoor season — broadly late spring through early autumn , plan ahead.
+If you want to eat here during the peak outdoor season — broadly late spring through early autumn, plan ahead.
 That window matters, because the park setting is a genuine part of the draw, not just a backdrop.

-For solo diners or pairs looking to combine a day in the park with a meal worth the detour, the timing case is clear: visit on a weekday, arrive early, and treat it as a destination rather than a walk-in option.
+For solo diners or pairs looking to combine a day in the park with a meal worth the detour, the timing case is clear: visit on a weekday, arrive early, treat it as a destination rather than a walk-in option.
 Weekend afternoons in summer are likely your hardest entry point; midweek lunch in late spring or early autumn balances atmosphere with availability.

 On the question of takeout and delivery: given the park address and the nature of the setting, CROSS is almost certainly a venue where the experience is inseparable from being there.
-Food that travels well is usually food designed to travel , and a restaurant positioned inside one of Europe's largest urban parks is not building its identity around off-premise orders.
+Food that travels well is usually food designed to travel, a restaurant positioned inside one of Europe's largest urban parks is not building its identity around off-premise orders.
 If your question is whether to order delivery from CROSS, the honest answer is that the setting is the meal's other half.
 Take the trip or skip it; do not try to replicate it in your kitchen.

-For context on where CROSS sits within Munich's dining picture, the city's top-end restaurants , Tantris, Atelier, Alois - Dallmayr Fine Dining, and Tohru in der Schreiberei , operate at the €€€€ tier with full tasting menu formats and Michelin recognition.
+For context on where CROSS sits within Munich's dining picture, the city's top-end restaurants, Tantris, Atelier, Alois - Dallmayr Fine Dining, and Tohru in der Schreiberei, operate at the €€€€ tier with full tasting menu formats and Michelin recognition.
 CROSS is a different conversation: a park restaurant with a specific, location-driven identity rather than a fine-dining tasting room.
-Those are not competing options , they are different decisions depending on what kind of evening you want.
+Those are not competing options, they are different decisions depending on what kind of evening you want.

-Across Germany, restaurants with serious cooking in unusual or nature-adjacent settings , think ES:SENZ in Grassau or the consistently full rooms at Schwarzwaldstube in Baiersbronn , demonstrate that location-forward dining can carry real culinary ambition.
+Across Germany, restaurants with serious cooking in unusual or nature-adjacent settings, think ES:SENZ in Grassau or the consistently full rooms at Schwarzwaldstube in Baiersbronn, demonstrate that location-forward dining can carry real culinary ambition.
 Whether CROSS operates at that tier is not confirmed by available data, but the address in the Englischer Garten sets an expectation that the experience extends beyond the plate.

 Explore more of what Munich offers via our full Munich restaurants guide, or broaden your planning with Munich hotels, bars, and experiences.